OZVIBE5/OZVIBE5/README.md

 - 💞️ I’m looking to collaborate on Holistic Cross Modal Music/Medical Projects
 - 📫 How to reach me ozzvibe.5@gmail.com
 - 😄 Pronouns: He/Him
-- ⚡ Fun fact: The earth vibrates at around 7.83 Hz known as the Schumann Resonance
+- ⚡ Fun fact: The Earth vibrates at around 7.83 Hz known as the Schumann Resonance

 <!---
 OZVIBE5/OZVIBE5 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.